 Born from politician Mariano Marcos and Josefa Edralin, he studied law at the University of the Philippines, and spent some time studying while incarcerated due to being implicated in the assassination of his father's political rival Julio Nalundasan in 1935note .
 Not much later, World War II came while Marcos was called for active duty in the army; he would eventually survive the Bataan Death March in 1942.
-Marcos would later make claims about being the "country's most decorated soldier," allegedly racking up medals that would have impressed Audie Murphy, and also claimed to head a guerilla group named "Ang Mga Maharlika," which was also disproved by US Army records.
+Marcos would later make claims about being the "country's most decorated soldier," allegedly racking up medals that would have impressed Audie Murphy, and also claimed to head a guerilla group named "Ang Mga Maharlika" ("The Warriors", after a Pre-Hispanic term), which was also disproved by US Army records.

 After the war, Marcos became a two-term congressman at his native Ilocos province from 1949-1959, then became senator from that year until 1965 and the Senate President from 1963 until the same year he was elected president, making him the last Senate President to become the country's chief executive.